Ameer-Jamal/FileGenerator/README.md

 4. Optionally adjust the filler token to change sample data values.
 Unique row values reduce compression and better simulate production loads.
 5. Click **Generate** to start.
 Progress updates and disk usage estimates stream into the activity log.
 Use **Cancel** to stop safely mid-run.

+## Performance Tuning
+- TSV output is the fastest path for stress imports.
+The generator batches rows into 4 MiB chunks and writes in binary mode; bump throughput further by passing a larger `flush_bytes` value when constructing `TabDelimitedFileGenerator`.
+- Excel formats depend on OpenPyXL.
+Keep row counts realistic and prefer TSV when you only need file size validation—the PyQt UI can still invoke the TSV generator while saving with an `.xlsm` suffix if you must exercise that extension in downstream systems.
+- The default row generator now hashes once per row and slices fragments per column, dramatically cutting CPU time while still emitting high-entropy data that resists compression.
+- When chasing multi‑gigabyte targets, place output on SSD/NVMe storage and run the app from a virtual environment compiled against optimized Python (3.12+).
+Disk IO remains the limiting factor once CPU costs are trimmed.

 ## Testing & Quality Checks
 - Run the unit suite with `pytest`.
 The tests cover the tab-delimited generator, ensuring target sizes are met and headers are intact.
 - Apply linters/formatters before committing: